benmcevoy/pico-synth/pico synth.md

 i don't really know what i'm doing...

-grabbed the exmaple base cmake.txt and sdk import files as the basis
+grabbed the example base cmake.txt and sdk import files as the basis

 set the project to synth